rapha18th/fruit-classifier/README.md

     return "Message Processed"
 ```
-the function above defines how we receive the messages from facebook messenger.
-When a message is a text the response is sent from the get_message function.
-When it is an image, facebook generates a url for the image and the response will be the output returned when we run that url through our classifier using the model_predict function.
+the function above defines how we receive the messages from Facebook messenger.
+When a message is a text, the response is sent from the get_message function.
+When it is an image, Facebook generates a url for the image and the response will be the output returned when we run that url through our classifier using the model_predict function.
 In both cases the send_message function is used to send back the response to the user and it passes in the receipient_id(user) and the message(response).

 The get_message function:
 ```